 People with skin conditions may wonder if their lives could coexist with a tattoo.
 Skin conditions such as eczema require specific products such as lotions and creams in order to manage flare-ups and rashes.
-People may also wonder as to whether their condition may worsen the healing of a new tattoo or completely distort it.
+People may also wonder whether their condition may worsen the healing of a new tattoo or completely distort it.
 We dive into all your questions about getting tattoos when you suffer from eczema.

 Table of Contents (clickable)